ozdemircibaris/youtube-video-generator/README.md

 2. The system generates high-quality images using Azure Stable Diffusion (1920x1080)
 3. Section images are displayed as backgrounds during the corresponding sections of the video
 4. Text is shown with a semi-transparent background for readability
+5. Advanced marker detection ensures images stay visible throughout their entire related content sections
+6. Multiple timing resolution methods ensure optimal section image timing even with incomplete markers
-5. Transitions between sections are handled automatically
+7. Transitions between sections are handled automatically

 ## Future Features